 If we take the Time and Material model, for example, your company will simply agree on a partnership which can be scaled up or down based on present needs.

-In the early days, the primary idea behind outsourcing software development and other businesses processes across continents was to cut costs.
+In the early days, the primary idea behind outsourcing software projects and other businesses processes across continents was to cut costs.
 While it’s no longer the only reason why we engage in this activity anymore, it still plays a critical role in software development.

 For example, an average software developer in San Francisco or New York City will command over a $100,000 annually.
 However, in a country like Ukraine which has a high concentration of top tech talent, the average salary for a software engineer is $24,824.